coderefinery/git-intro/_episodes/02-basics.md

 Add 1/2 onion to `ingredients.txt` and also the instruction to "enjoy!" to `instructions.txt`.
 Do not stage the changes yet.

-When you are done, try `git diff`:
+When you are done editing the files, try `git diff`:

 ```shell
 $ git diff